CleanroomMC/Website/docs/groovy-script/mods/thermalexpansion/tapper_tree.md

     mods.thermalexpansion.tapper_tree.removeByLog(BlockWrapper)
     ```

-- Removes all entries with the given IBlockState as a log:
+- Removes all entries with the given IBlockState as a leaf:

     ```groovy:no-line-numbers
-    mods.thermalexpansion.tapper_tree.removeByLog(IBlockState)
+    mods.thermalexpansion.tapper_tree.removeByLeaf(IBlockState)
+    ```

+- Removes all entries with the given IBlockState as a leaf:

+    ```groovy:no-line-numbers
+    mods.thermalexpansion.tapper_tree.removeByLeaf(BlockWrapper)
     ```

 - Removes all registered recipes: